Deepthika-Ramasubramaniam/Sign-Language-Recognizer/README.md

 - **Rithumiga**
 - **Samicamitraa**

+---

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+Refer to the [LICENSE](LICENSE) file for full details.